 Diaper Changing, Step by Step

-Whether you've never changed a diaper before or you're an old hand, you'll get plenty of practice with your new baby.
+Whether you've never changed a diaper before or you're an old pro, you'll get plenty of practice with your new baby.
 Most parents have made common mistakes, like putting a diaper on backward or lopsided, or even getting an unexpected spray of urine from their baby boy.
 These step-by-step tips will help you master the art of diaper changing and fix any first-time mistakes fast.

 Get Your Supplies Together

 Have everything at hand, because you never want to leave your baby unattended.
 You'll need a clean diaper or two, something to wipe your baby with, and a flat surface.
 If your baby has diaper rash or is less than a month old, have cotton balls or squares, warm water, a towel, and diaper rash cream handy.

 Always Keep One Hand on Your Baby

 Wash your hands, and place your baby on the changing table or a flat surface.
 Use the safety straps, or make sure to keep one hand on the baby so he doesn't roll off.
-Never leave your baby unattended, even for a minute.
+Never leave your little one unattended, even for a few seconds.
 If he wiggles a lot, distract him with a mobile or a brightly colored toy.
 Undo the dirty diaper.
 Hold your baby's legs with one hand, and use the other hand to pull down the front of the diaper.
 Don't remove it yet.

 Wipe From Front to Back

 First, use the front part of the diaper to help wipe your baby.
-Wipe from front to back to prevent a urinary tract infection.
+Always wipe from front to back to prevent a urinary tract infection.
 Then use a mild wipe or wet washcloth to clean your baby, again wiping from front to back.
 For a newborn or a baby with diaper rash, use cotton balls or squares and warm water.
 Pat your baby's bottom dry.
 If you have a boy, keep a clean diaper or washcloth over his penis while you're changing him so he doesn't pee on you.

 Swap Dirty Diaper for Clean One